All right, news roundup and information overload hour.

 What can I do for you, my friend?

-Well, uh, thanks for taking my call.
+Well, thanks for taking my call.

-So over the past several elections, I know I have, and I know many other people have completely lost faith that the elections are fair.
+So over the past several elections, I know I have, and I know many other people, have completely lost faith that the elections are fair.

 You know, the Homeland Security, FBI, Department of Justice.

-So now in my lovely state of Michigan, rumor has it that election laws are are now changing.
+So now in my lovely state of Michigan, rumor has it that election laws are now changing.

-So, like for example, ballot boxes, you know, the Zuckerberg boxes or however you want to call them, don't need bipartisan representation.
+So like, for example, ballot boxes, you know, the Zuckerberg boxes or however you want to call them, don't need bipartisan representation.

-They call them drop boxes, yeah.
+They call them drop boxes.

-I know what you mean.
+Yeah, I know what you mean.

-And then I've heard the term Zuckerberg boxes.
+And I've heard the term Zuckerberg boxes.

 I've heard that.